elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Fixed disabling retention cronjob for influxdb by allowing to create required resources
 - Fixed harbor backup job run as non-root
 - fixed "Uptime and status", "ElasticSearch" and "Kubernetes cluster status" grafana dashboards
+- Fixed warning from velero that the default backup location "default" was missing.

 ### Added